-3. He was ambidextrous - he could draw forward and backward with opposing hands simultaneously.
-Some historians explain the many backwards-written texts among da Vinci's papers as the artist's effort to encode his ideas against theft, but others speculate that when writing with his left hand, da Vinci reversed direction as a means of avoiding inevitable smears of the wet ink, charcoal or chalk he was using.
+4. He was ambidextrous - he could draw forward and backward with opposing hands simultaneously.
+Leonardo da Vinci wrote most of his work from right to left.
+The result of this writing was a mirror script, which was difficult to read.
+Some historians explain the many backwards-written texts among Leonardo's papers as the artist's effort to encode his ideas against theft, but others speculate that when writing with his left hand, Leonardo da Vinci reversed direction as a means of avoiding inevitable smears of the wet ink, charcoal or chalk he was using.

-5. Although many notable artists following Leonardo, including Van Gogh, Monet, Cezanne, Picasso and Matisse, produced numbers of self-portraits, da Vinci left behind only one, the Portrait of a Man in Red Chalk, which da Vinci drew at approximately 60 years of age.
+6. Although many notable artists following Leonardo, including Van Gogh, Monet, Cezanne, Picasso and Matisse, produced numbers of self-portraits, Leonardo da Vinci left behind only one, the Portrait of a Man in Red Chalk, which Leonardo drew at approximately 60 years of age.

 7. Bill Gates owns the only copy of Leonardo da Vinci's 72-page illustrated manuscript the Codex Leicester, which is also known as the Codex Hammer, that resides outside of Europe.
 The collection is variously named after the Earl of Leicester or Armand Hammer, both of whom once owned copies.
 The Microsoft billionaire purchased the science-themed notebook at a Christie's auction in the mid-1990s for nearly $40 million.
 The work, which includes pages that Leonardo da Vinci wrote between 1506 to 1510 in Milan and Florence, covers such diverse topics as the diffusion of light in the heavens, musings on why the moon is luminous, and a study of hydrodynamics.